wesbos/beginner-javascript-notes/notes/Module 8꞉ Data Types.md

 What you have done there is created an array with 3 items, each of which are separated by a comma.

-Go ahead and open the page up in a browser and take a look at our array in the console.
+Go ahead and open the page up in a browser and take a look at the array in the console.

 ![](@attachment/Clipboard_2020-04-07-20-06-27.png) 1:54

 This is our array.

 It looks a lot like an object, but as you can see, it has no keys, which is sort of the main difference between arrays and objects.

 An array has no keys.
 The keys will always be the indexes meaning 0,1,2,3,4,5..